Okeke-miles/Weather-Website/README.md

 This is a weather app.
+It predicts the weather based on location using te Open Weather API.
+It also shows the coordinates of the location.